varasys/paczfs/README.md

 The purpose of this script is to provide a test-bed to determine whether the practical benefits of ZFS as a root filesystem are justifiable and whether the performance is adequate (especially around ram requirements).

 ## What is the Point (Long Answer)
+This may be a bit of rambling, but we want to explain how we got here so we can get feedback from others and why we think this combination of technologies may have some unique benefits.

 We like ZFS, specifically because it's ability to snapshot and clone datasets, as well as it's ability to send/receive snapshot differentials.
 Recently OpenZFS introduced encryption, leading to the possibility of encrypted offsite backups on untrusted servers (our real end-goal).
 Probably not completely untrusted servers, but perhaps "trusted backup archives" (trusted servers that store data they aren't able to access).

 We do a lot of virtualization and containerization and like the CoreOS philosophy of a slim, standardized, and generally locked-down "VPS hypervisor" (technically it is not a hypervisor, but the idea is the same that the only thing it does is manage containers).
 But we were frustrated that CoreOS didn't necessarily have the things we wanted (such as sshfs) baked-in, and some things (such as ZFS) had overly complicated processes to get working (see https://github.com/varasys/corezfs for example).